JAlcocerT/JAlcocerT/content/blog/dev-web-BACKENDS.md

 * They differ in their programming language, architecture, and the level of built-in features they provide.
 * The choice of which framework to use depends on the specific project requirements, the developer's familiarity with the language, and the desired level of control and flexibility.

 So, yes, Laravel is primarily a backend framework, similar to Django and Flask in its core purpose.

 However, it distinguishes itself with its elegant syntax, strong focus on developer experience, and a rich set of features tailored for PHP-based web development.

 Laravel is a popular and powerful open-source PHP framework that web developers use to build modern web applications.

-Think of it as a toolkit that provides a structure and a bunch of helpful tools to make web development easier and faster.
+Think of it as a toolkit that provides a structure and a bunch of helpful tools to make web development easier and faster:

-Here's a breakdown of what makes Laravel so great:

 **1. It's a Framework:**